jeuchi/bake-off/README.md

 # UCLA ECE 209AS Interactive Systems: Bake Off
-This project classifies audio/vibration signals from a piezoelectric input into either "neutral", "racket net", or "racket rim".
+This project classifies audio/vibration signals from a piezoelectric input on a tennis racket into either "neutral", "net", or "rim".

 ## How to run
 * **collect.py** is used to record samples